sysadminmexico/brut3k1t/README.md

 Brute-force framework.

-__Update:__ it seems that some people are having issues with selenium on certain services.
-It has been fixed.

 ## 0. Credit

 Credit goes out to those who have helped with the overall design and implementation of this project.